-The Nottingham's treasury policy only permits sterling denominated lending to UK and other central governments, UK local authorities, banks and building societies.
-During the year lending has been permitted to selected European based Multilateral Development Banks in instances where it qualifies as High Quality Liquidity Buffer (HQLB) eligible assets, The Society has not permitted any lending directly to sovereign states, other than the UK.
-In addition, every bank must have a minimum 'A' rating from an external credit assessment institution.
+The Nottingham's treasury policy only permits sterling denominated lending to UK and other central governments, UK local authorities, UK and overseas banks and building societies.
+During the year lending has been permitted to selected European based Multilateral Development Banks in instances where it qualifies as Liquidity Asset Buffer (LAB) eligible assets, The Nottingham has not permitted any lending directly to sovereign states, other than the UK.
+In addition, every bank must have a minimum 'A' rating from an external credit assessment institution and meet The Nottingham's thresholds on capital and non-performing loan measures.

-The table below details the exposure value and minimum credit risk capital requirement by standardised exposure class at 31 December 2013.
+The table below details the exposure value and minimum credit risk capital requirement by standardised exposure class at 31 December 2014.